 A few more observations/tips:

 - Get your categories correct.
-Genre readers are really finicky (as I found out the hard way) and err on the side of caution.
+Genre readers are really finicky (as I found out the hard way) people who read romance, hate sci-fi or horror and vice-versa, so err on the side of caution.

 - Put some action at the beginning.
 All the book sellers have the equivalent of the Kindle “send a sample” which lots of people use to judge if it’s a good book.
 Unfortunately, mine doesn’t really get going until about fifteen percent in, it’s more setting up and character building up until then.